franpanteli/CodingNomads-python-101-capstone/README.md

 # CodingNomads-python-101-capstone

 ### About This Repository
 I independently completed CodingNomads’ [Python 101 - Introduction to Python](https://codingnomads.com/course/python-programming-101) certification to invest in my Python skills.
 This course is the first of ten in the [CodingNomads Python Web Development Career Track](https://codingnomads.com/career-track/python-web-development-learn-python-bootcamp).
-This repository contains my capstone project: a **Command-Line Interface (CLI) role-playing game** called *Dungeons and Dragons*.
+This repository contains my capstone project: a Command-Line Interface (CLI) role-playing game called Dungeons and Dragons.
 This project has two versions: Version 1.0, developed during the first course as part of this career track, and Version 2.0, an update with more complex concepts as part of its second course.

 ---